SGPA to CGPA Converter

 Usage

-Tracks performance each term
+Tracks term-wise performance

 Variability

-Changes with each semester's grades
+Changes each semester

 Balances fluctuations over time

-Common Mistakes in SGPA to CGPA Conversion
+Common Mistakes to Avoid in SGPA to CGPA Conversion

 Many students make small but costly mistakes when converting SGPA to CGPA.
 These errors can lead to wrong results, which can hurt your university applications.
 As per a recent student report by Learning Routes, over 30% of applicants miscalculated their CGPA because they skipped basic checks.